 - At the 2-hour mark, add to the stockpot 3.5 oz rendered chicken fat and the green parts of 2 Tokyo negi (naga negi; long green onion), reserving the white parts to use later.
 Now, set a new timer and cook, uncovered, for 1 HOUR on high heat.

 - When the 1-hour timer goes off at the 3-hour mark, use a pair of tongs to carefully and gently remove the pork belly from the soup broth and transfer it to a tray (or plate, to support the pork belly’s weight).
 The pork belly is extremely tender after cooking for a total of 3 hours.

 - Transfer the pork belly into the large pot with the chashu sauce.

 - Place an otoshibuta (drop lid) on top of the chashu and bring it to a simmer.
-To learn why we use an otoshibuta in Japanese cooking and how to make a DIY Otoshibuta with aluminum foil, see my post.
+To learn why we use this in Japanese cooking and how to make one with aluminum foil, see my post What is Otoshibuta (Drop Lid) and How to Make It 落し蓋.
 You do not need to cover the pot with the pot‘s lid.
 Once simmering, cook for 2 hours on low heat or simmer.

 To Simmer the Soup Broth